Welcome to our new website. If you encounter any issues, please let us know.

 If you want to know how to save for a house, financial journaling is definitely a step in the right direction.
 This allows you to be more accountable for how much money you’re spending and figure out ways to save.
 Saving money doesn’t mean you have to stop buying things you enjoy, it means finding a way to balance out the amount of money you spend and save.

-Writing things down and putting your finances onto paper can unscramble your brain and allow you to clearly see how much you’re able to save.
-This is why you’ll see friends writing down weight loss or workplace goals - writing things down makes it easier for us to smash our goals and hold ourselves accountable.
+Writing things down and putting your finances onto paper can allow you to clearly see how much you’re able to save.
+This is why you’ll see friends writing down weight loss or workplace goals - writing things down makes it easier for us to reach our goals and hold ourselves accountable.

 It’s also recommended you give yourself some leeway - being too strict on yourself is unlikely to be sustainable.
 It’s not about missing out on buying your favourite things, it’s about finding cheaper options and making small changes to reach a bigger goal.